When Instagram Is Depressing You Here's What You Should Do Instead

 Come Up With One Really Big Long Term Goal

 When you're ready, come up with a long term goal that makes you just as excited as it made you sad to watch other people following their own dreams on Instagram.
 For me, that was creating a body of work that would eventually become my first book of poetry, something I've always wanted to do but never felt like I had enough time or focus to do.
-So far, in the month I've gone without Instagram, I already have a dozen poems written.

 When you come up with this goal, whatever it is, keep track of it not only to hold yourself accountable but to show yourself how much progress you're making.
 It may not be a profile full of pretty, curated posts but it's a real-life effort to love yourself enough to chase the things that mean something to you whether you can eek an Instagram post out of it or not!